pudy248/NoitaChestFinder/README.md

 Q: There aren't any results for my search!

 A: Make sure there aren't any typos in your search list!
 This is the most common cause of empty searches.
 Also, make sure you aren't searching for something too rare!
-Having multiple items in a chest is rare in the first place, and searching for 3 or more items in a normal chest will likely give you no results, as these chests are less than 1 in 100 million!
+Having multiple items in a chest is rare in the first place, and searching for 3 or more specific items (ex.
+3 paha silmas) in a normal chest will likely give you no results, as these chests are often less than 1 in 100 million!
 Also, double check that you aren't searching for greed-only items without -g or non-greed items with -g.

 ## Search string syntax
 The filter string functionality is relatively versatile.
 Here are all of its features, in order of complexity.